IdoiaBE/IdoiaBE/README.md

 ### 🔭 Currently Working On...

 **Test MARRA**: an interactive visual test to raise awareness about unconscious bias and promote reflection through tech.

-### 💜 Personal Interests

-- All things diversity
-- Education and technology with social impact

 ### 📫 Get in Touch